sanity-io/groq-test-suite/README.md

 # Install dependencies
 $ yarn

 # Build the test suite
 $ yarn build # outputs to suite.ndjson
 $ yarn build --stdout # outputs to stdout
 $ yarn build --out=custom.ndjson # outputs to custom.ndjson
 $ yarn build --pattern='**/misc.yml' # Only build for files which matched the pattern.
+$ yarn build --baseDir=/some/dir' # Look for test  files in this base directory
 ```

 ## Structure